Ahmed Bin Mohammed Approves DMI's New Strategy And Corporate Identity

-DUBAI, 21sth September, 2023 (WAM) -- H.H.
-Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Second Deputy Ruler of Dubai and Chairman of the Dubai Media Council (DMC), today approved Dubai Media Incorporated's (DMI) new strategy and corporate identity.
+Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Second Deputy Ruler of Dubai and Chairman of the Dubai Media Council (DMC), on Thursday approved Dubai Media Incorporated's (DMI) new strategy and corporate identity.

 The move, aimed at raising the organisation's ability to keep pace with the latest industry and technology shifts and raise its competitiveness in an evolving environment, is aligned with DMI's long-term blueprint for development.